top of page

 3. Dangerous.
 As it can create more inflammation, swelling, scar tissue and further injury to these delicate glands.

-Some veterinarians will even go so far as to recommend complete removal of the anal glands to 'solve' the problem.
-This can cause several other issues including incontinence.
+Some veterinarians will even go so far as to recommend complete removal of the anal glands to 'solve' the problem if it has become a chronic concern.
+This can cause several other issues including complete incontinence.

-It's incredibly frustrating to know that with all the research and advancements in medical care today, the only 'answer' we often hear is to suppress or remove body parts/ functions.
+It's incredibly frustrating to know that with all the research and advancements in medical care today, the only 'answer' we often hear is to give more fiber, or to remove body parts/ functions.

 Why don't we ask more questions?